OutSystems/docs-odc/src/eap/getting-started/system-requirements.md

 ### Server request timeout

 The maximum value of the **Server Request Timeout** property is 60 seconds for queries or actions initiated on the client side.
 The default value of the property is 10 seconds.
 You can change the default at the app level in the app settings.
-In ODC Studio, from the **Data** tab, click the top-level element (app name) and the property is listed in the top pane.
+In ODC Studio, from the **Data** tab, click the top-level element (app name) and the property shown in the top pane.

 For queries or actions inside timer logic, the maximum timeout value is 60 minutes.